 Although static shocks are less serious, they can be annoying or even painful when they are concentrated in a small area – for example, if your arm has ever come into contact with the USB cable’s tip while plugged in your laptop, you know what we are talking about.
 Electrician gloves can save you the pain of such shocks.

 Besides, when dealing with household equipment, normally it doesn’t require professional grade protection.
-Because, you will probably turn off the breaker so that you aren’t working around live current.
+Because you will probably turn off the breaker so that you aren’t working around live current.
 Yet you will need protection against other common issues: cuts, scrapes, blisters, burns, and more.

-For this reason, some electrician gloves are often crafted from durable synthetics that offer range of motion, protection for the skin on your hands, and excellent grip.
+For this reason, some electrician gloves are often crafted from durable synthetics that offer a range of motion, protection for the skin on your hands, and excellent grip.

 1. National Safety Apparel Insulating Glove

-National Safety Apparel manufactures safety rubber gloves that provide multiple levels of electrical shock protection for linemen, electricians, contractors, utility and power generation workers and more for the toughest jobs.
-This Rubber Voltage Gloves are available in sizes ranging from 8 to 12.
+National Safety Apparel manufactures safety rubber gloves that provide multiple levels of electrical shock protection for linemen, electricians, contractors, utility and power generation workers, and more for the toughest jobs.
+These Rubber Voltage Gloves are available in sizes ranging from 8 to 12.
 These insulating rubber utilize type I rubber that offers protection up to 1000 Volts AC/1500 Volts DC.
 Red, black, and yellow colors are available.

 The Class 0 Rubber Voltage Insulating Glove Premium Kit comes with a pair of newly tested Class 0 rubber voltage insulating gloves, a pair of 10” leather protectors, and a glove bag for convenient storage.
 The National Safety Apparel’s Class 0 Rubber Voltage Gloves are NFPA 70E-2015 compliant for arc flash, CSA Z462-15 compliant for arc flash (Canada), and also ANSI/ASTM D120 standard compatible.
 These protective gloves are flame retardant and ideal for lineman and utility workers in arc flash & general FR applications.